-Without Walls seeks to actively support the work of Black, Asian and D/deaf and Disabled artists and we work to encourage and solicit proposals from relevant individuals and organisations.
+Without Walls seeks to actively support the work of Global Majority and Deaf, disabled and neurodiverse artists and we work to encourage and solicit proposals from relevant individuals and organisations.

 In addition to the stated Artistic Policy Without Walls is committed to delivering a balanced programme that considers the scale, genre and style of the projects selected.
-Additionally Without Walls is committed to ensuring that 15% of its programme (both in terms of the number of commissions and in the proportion of financial investment) delivers on Arts Council England’s Creative Case for Diversity, key priorities being the support of work by Black, Asian and minority ethnic artists and D/deaf and disabled artists.
+Additionally Without Walls is committed to ensuring that at least 30% of its programme (both in terms of the number of commissions and in the proportion of financial investment) delivers on Arts Council England’s Creative Case for Diversity, key priorities being the support of work by Global Majority artists and Deaf, disabled and neurodiverse artists.
 It is the responsibility of the Artistic Directorate to ensure that the artistic programme selected meets these targets.

-Without Walls’ investment in R&D is guided by how the project meets the criteria of the Consortium’s Artistic Policy and could be used to allow:
+Without Walls’ investment in R&D is guided by how the project meets the criteria of the network’s Artistic Policy and could be used to allow: